-As you’ve probably gathered by now, we’re pretty big fans of the vino tinto here at The Wine Gallery, and can’t get enough of our Cabernets, our Shirazes, our Grenache, and pretty much every other red wine varietal you can name.
+As you’ve probably gathered by now, we’re pretty big fans of the vino tinto here at Good Pair Days, and can’t get enough of our Cabernets, our Shirazes, our Grenache, and pretty much every other red wine varietal you can name.
 When it comes to presenting us with a range of delicious flavours and aromas, there really is nothing else on earth quite like it, and it’ll be a very cold day in hell indeed before we consider calling time on this particular obsession.

 However - and it pains us to say this, it really does - red wine does have its imperfections and irritations from time to time.
 Like any truly great love affair, there has to be a drawback… and the fact of the matter is, red wine really does have a nasty habit of leaving our teeth a fairly bloody shade of red after a few glasses.

 Now, this isn’t always a problem.
 Most of the time, once the last delicious dregs of a great bottle of Bordeaux have been drained, it’s time for bed anyway, and once our teeth have been cleaned and we’ve snuggled down beneath the sheets for the night, we don’t give our wine-stained mouth a second thought.
 However, we do occasionally venture out into polite society, and we’re aware of the fact that it’s hard to pull off the vampire look any time outside of Halloween.
 Furthermore, if we’ve got meetings to attend or friends to catch up with, wine-stained teeth is rarely a good look after a quick glass with our lunch.

 So, what can we do about this crimson conundrum?
 Are wine-stained teeth simply par for the course for the dedicated red wine fanatic… or is there something we can do to avoid this occurring?
 Let’s take a closer look, and find out for ourselves!